Elizabeth Joyce Smith: Hymns

-Smith is best known as a feminist hymnologist who uses inclusive language and non-hierarchical images in her writing.
-In an interview, she is quoted as saying that she tries "to be inclusive in [her] writing and preaching – of women, and of all the other people God loves but the church often overlooks or excludes."
+Smith is a feminist hymnologist who uses inclusive language and non-hierarchical images in her writing.
+She is quoted as saying that she tries "to be inclusive in [her] writing and preaching – of women, and of all the other people God loves but the church often overlooks or excludes."

-Smith published her first collection, Praise the God of Grace, in 1990, while working as the assistant curate at St. Stephens Anglican Church.
+Smith published her first collection, Praise the God of Grace, in 1990.
 She subsequently published two additional collections of hymns: Rejoice!
-For God Has Called Us, published in 1993, and Songs for a Hopeful Church, published in 1997.
+For God Has Called Us, in 1993, and Songs for a Hopeful Church, in 1997.

 Several of Smith's hymns are included in an ecumenical hymnal, Together in Song, which was published in Australia in 1999.